 Vermont Health Connect has the mission to provide all Vermonters with the knowledge and tools they need to easily compare and choose a quality, affordable, and comprehensive health plan.
 The overall goals are to reduce health care costs and cost growth; to ensure that all Vermonters have access to and coverage for high quality care; to improve the health of Vermont's population; and to assure greater fairness and equity in how all of us pay for health insurance.

 If you live in Vermont and don't have employer-sponsored health insurance, or if you work for a small employer who is offering insurance, Vermont Health Connect is the place to go to find out more.
 On the website (www.VermontHealthConnect.gov, you can read about and compare the different plans available to you.
 Individuals and families can also figure out if they qualify for tax credits or other cost reductions.
-Once you're ready, you'll want to choose your plan by the 15th of the month before you wish your insurance coverage to start.

 Specifically, Vermont Health Connect was designed for use by individuals and families without insurance; small businesses with less than 50 employees; and individuals whose employer-sponsored plans do not meet certain federal standards.